mortonjt/jekyll-now/_posts/2019-10-30-collaborate.md

 the pool.
 But if you are asking someone to run an analysis for you, you should try to obtain a high level overview of what you are asking them to do.
 It is definitely ok to ask questions here.

-The reverse is also true -- the analyst should try to obtain some background behind the problem.
+The reverse is also true -- your collaborator should try to obtain some background behind the problem.
 You should also be prepared to carefully motivate the problem at hand as well.
 Love goes both ways here.

 ## Rule 2: Be open minded.